ermouth/couchbox/plugins/README.md

 Unlike `this._bucket`, fetch is more low-level.
 It requires knowing CouchDB API, and is able to return not only JSON, but Stream as well.
-Streams are useful for piping attaches or long queries directly to client for instance.
+Streams are useful for piping attaches or long queries directly to client.

 Couchbox’s fetch is a thin wrapper around [node-fetch](https://www.npmjs.com/package/node-fetch).
 The difference is `this.\_fetch()` receives only one argument and restricts destinations